 Do I need an appointment?

 Students do not need an appointment to see a Student Health Services (SHS) nurse (no charge).
 An appointment is necessary to see a SHS medical provider (MD, NP).
-The fee is $25 for the visit.
+There is a fee for the visit.
 A physician or nurse practitioner can be seen after consulting a nurse.

 The services of the Wheaton College SHS are available to all students and their spouses regardless of your health insurance coverage.

 Can I still use Student Health Services after I have graduated?

 How long do you keep my medical records?

 Student Health Services maintains all student medical records for ten years from the time of graduation.

 I am going on a trip, and I think I need certain immunizations.
 What should I do?

 SHS has an international travel clinic that provides consultations and immunizations for Wheaton College sponsored trips or for personal for travel students only.
 Call 630-752-5072 to schedule an appointment.
 Please note: Travel appointments can often be booked far in advance so call as soon as you know your plans to get the best appointment availability.
 There is a fee for these consults.